 The penny dropped: I’d overstayed my welcome.
 I ventured from Hornchurch into Romford in search of a flat to rent, and found one I could just afford.
 For good measure I treated myself to a leather jacket at the market.
 I duly moved into a maisonette in Gidea Park, which I shared with another young man called Doug.
 He was a chemistry graduate who worked for Berger Paints and drove a Ford Capri.
 We had a bedroom each, and a spare, a kitchenette, bathroom and a decent-sized living room with a swirly carpet.

 My new best mate at work, Barry – a cheeky chappie with a moustache, a perm and (yes) a Ford Capri – drove me back to Elmhurst Drive so I could collect my post.
 There wasn’t any, apparently.
-I knew Hil had written at least once and I was sure the old bag was lying.
+I knew Hilary had written at least once from Oxford and I was sure the old bag was lying.
 I could forgive her almost anything but that.
 I gave her a hard stare and walked back to the car.

 * * *

 In February my boss at the Travel Club sent me on a short educational trip to the Algarve.
 It was a treat to get a free winter holiday, even if I would be going on my own.
 The company had a resident rep who bore the aristocratic handle of Manuel de Castro.
 Previously, he had been a milkman in Leeds.
 He referred to every Algarvian businessman as “a bloody peasant” – and not in a nice way.
 His demure, pretty wife worked at the Hotel Alvor, a magnificent establishment.
 Manuel was what used to be called “a ladies’ man”.
 He boasted of having squired every stewardess on TAP’s books… except for one whose photo appeared in our winter brochure.
 She had a small mole on her left cheek.
 Yorkshire’s Don Juan had sworn a solemn oath to track her down and add her to his little black book.